vasudevaraju/ECE726_project/README.md

 # ECE726_project

-This repository contains all the code files for the implementation of an FHLQT controller with an LQG observer and a discounted IHLQT controllers using an actor-critic reinforcement learning algorithm on a linearized plant-model of the quadcoptor system.
+This repository contains all the code files for the implementation of an FHLQT controller with an LQG observer and discounted IHLQT controllers using an actor-critic reinforcement learning algorithm on a linearized plant-model of the quadcoptor system.

 The FHLQT controller is implemented both ways - by augmenting the trajectory generator dynamics to the plant dynamics and solving the FHLQR problem; and also by solving the regular FHLQT problem without augmentation.
 The LQG observer is implemented by solving the observer ARE.